 Credit: Phoebe Baker

 WHAT TO DO: There’s nothing quite like NYC during the holidays.
 Take a peek at the elaborately decorated windows of Manhattan’s top department stores, including Macy’s, Saks 5th Avenue, Bergdorf Goodman, and Bloomingdale’s, snap a selfie at the Rockefeller Center Christmas Tree or skate across the iconic ice rink, catch the world famous Rockettes at Radio City Music Hall’s Christmas Spectacular, and have your own Home Alone 2 moment strolling through Central Park.
-Some Broadway matinee performances are even happening on Christmas Eve (December 24), including “Funny Girl,” “Six the Musical,” and “Hamilton.”
+Some Broadway matinee performances are even happening on Christmas Eve (December 24), including “Moulin Rouge,” “The Lion King,” and “Aladdin.”
 When the sun sets, venture out to Brooklyn’s Dyker Heights, where residents decorate their homes to the max.
-Also see the world’s largest menorah shine bright for the Festival of Lights at Grand Army Plaza in Central Park and mark the last night of Hanukkah at a showing of the Off-Broadway hit “Fiddler on the Roof in Yiddish” at Manhattan’s New World Stages.
+Also see the world’s largest menorahs shine bright at the Grand Army Plaza in both Central Park and in Brooklyn after their official lighting celebrations (the nights of December 7-14) during Hanukkah.

 WHERE TO EAT: The holidays are all about friends and family so what better way to spend it than with a festive and unforgettable dinner.
 French bistro Benoit, Danny Meyer’s Union Square Cafe, and Harlem’s comfort food spot Red Rooster are just some of the many NYC restaurants serving up delicious Christmas eve and day feasts.
 Carmine’s is a Times Square favorite for their heaping portions of classic Italian fare.
 Make your reservations now before they fill up.